MeanderingProgrammer/render-markdown.nvim/doc/limitations.md

 [ISSUE #6](https://github.com/MeanderingProgrammer/render-markdown.nvim/issues/6)

-`LaTeX` formula evaluations are placed above text rather than overlayed.
+`LaTeX` formula evaluations are placed above text rather than overlaid.

 A way around this is to use a separate plugin for `LaTeX` and disable that feature in this plugin.
 Different plugins will have different setups, below are some examples: